-The current government and devolved administration guidelines for accommodation providers differ across the UK, and in some places it will depend on what type of place you’re booking.
-Check with the owner of the place you are staying to ensure you are comfortable with any restrictions or requirements.
+The current government and devolved administration guidelines for accommodation providers can differ across the UK, and in some places it will depend on the COVID alert level, what type of place you’re booking or how many people are staying.
+Check any regulations relating to the country and region you are visiting and chat with the owner of the place you are staying to ensure you are comfortable with any restrictions or requirements.

 Should I buy travel insurance?

 It’s always a good idea to have comprehensive travel insurance.
 We recommend you take out a policy that covers you in the event of cancellation and has good medical coverage for international trips.
 Your coverage in the event of coronavirus-related problems will depend on your insurer.
 Please contact them if you have questions.